 Ultragenyx to Present at the 41st Annual J.P.
 Morgan Healthcare Conference

-/EIN News/ -- NOVATO, Calif., Jan.
-04, 2023 (GLOBE NEWSWIRE) -- Ultragenyx Pharmaceutical Inc. (NASDAQ: RARE), a biopharmaceutical company focused on the development and commercialization of novel therapies for serious rare and ultra-rare genetic diseases, today announced that Emil D. Kakkis, M.D., Ph.D., the company's chief executive officer and president, will present at the 41st Annual J.P.
+NOVATO, Calif., Jan.
+04, 2023 (GLOBE NEWSWIRE) -- Ultragenyx Pharmaceutical Inc. RARE, a biopharmaceutical company focused on the development and commercialization of novel therapies for serious rare and ultra-rare genetic diseases, today announced that Emil D. Kakkis, M.D., Ph.D., the company's chief executive officer and president, will present at the 41st Annual J.P.
 Morgan Healthcare Conference on Tuesday, January 10, 2023, at 12:45 PM ET.

 The live and archived webcast of the presentation will be accessible from the company's website at https://ir.ultragenyx.com/events-presentations.
 The replay of the webcast will be available for 30 days.